chuckcranor/abt-snoozer/README.md

 If libev is not in your system path, then you can add --with-libev=PATH to the configure command line.

+## Examples

+The following example programs are provided in the examples subdirectory:

+* basic-standard: Illustrates one execution stream waiting for completion of a thread running on a separate execution stream using the default Argobots scheduler.
+* basic-snoozer: Same as the above, but using the abt-snoozer library to make sure that the idle execution stream sleeps while waiting.

 ## To Do:

 * Add licensing (take into account that portions are based on modified code